Georgios Tsontos: Early life

-Georgios Tsontos was born in the village of Askifou in Sfakia, Crete, in 1871.
+Georgios Tsontos was born in the village of Askifou in Sfakia, Crete, Ottoman Empire in about 1871.
 His father Charalambos had distinguished himself as a rebel leader during the Cretan Revolt (1866–69) against the Ottoman Empire, was assassinated in Athens in 1874.
 Georgios entered the Hellenic Military Academy in 1888, graduating in 1893 as an Artillery Second Lieutenant.

 Military career

 In the Greco-Turkish War of 1897, he participated in the Greek expeditionary force to Crete under Colonel Timoleon Vassos.
 There he would assist in the Cretan Revolt (1897-1898) which would lead to the establishment of the Cretan State.

 In 1904 he went to Ottoman-ruled Macedonia as part of the Macedonian Struggle, and spent two and a half years leading guerrilla detachments in the Monastir area to fight the Ottomans and Bulgarian Komitadjis.
 It was in Macedonia where operated under the nom de guerre of Kapetan Vardas.
-He also fought in the Balkan Wars of 1912–13 as a Captain.
+He also fought in the Balkan Wars of 1912–13 as a captain.
 In the Second Balkan War against Bulgaria in particular, he once more led irregular forces to clear out eastern Macedonia from Bulgarian irregulars (Komitadjis).

 In 1914 he temporarily resigned his commission to join the armed forces of the Autonomous Republic of Northern Epirus.
 During the North Epirote autonomy, he was named military and civil governor of Korytsa.
 During World War I, he organized guerrilla groups in Northern Epirus in order to operate against Albanian bands that were raiding the Greek populated areas In the National Schism, he supported the monarchists, and as a result found himself dismissed from the army in 1917–20.